 Transforming Systems in Times of Adversity: Education and Resilience White Paper

-Based on the findings and conclusions of the white paper, following are recommendations in two major areas for the U.S. Government.
+Based on the findings and conclusions of the white paper, the following are recommendations in two major areas for the U.S. Government.

 - Frame resilience within USAID education policies and operational guidance as a mediating set of conditions, abilities, assets, strategies, networks, and relationships—more simply known as “resilience capacities”—that help protect learning and well-being outcomes in the face of shocks and stressors.